-You’ll need a BA architecture and landscape architecture combined degree, or BA architecture and a separate BA landscape architecture, 2:1 or equivalent, from a RIBA/ARB/LI-approved institution, along with one year in practice.
+You’ll need a BA architecture and landscape architecture combined degree, or BA architecture and a separate BA landscape architecture, 2:1 or equivalent, from a RIBA/ARB/LI-approved institution, along with nine months in practice.

 You should have RIBA Part 1 or equivalent.

 We will ask to see your design porfolio.

 Overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.

 Fees and funding

 Find out how to apply on the School of Architecture's website:

 +44 114 222 0349

 The course information set out here may change before you begin, particularly if you are applying significantly in advance of the start date.